 Even if you have no prior conviction, you can be charged with a second offense DUI.
 If you were previously accepted into ARD and subsequently arrested for DUI, this will be a second offense.
 In addition, it is possible to be charged with a second offense DUI if your first DUI occurred outside of Pennsylvania.
-It is imperative to contact an attorney if you are not sure if your offense qualifies as a first or second offense DUI.

 A second DUI involving a BAC of .08 to .099% is an ungraded misdemeanor.
 For a second DUI in Pennsylvania with this BAC, the mandatory minimum sentence is: